Culturally Responsive AAC

 Culturally Responsive AAC Resources

 There is an increasing number of online resources available for culturally and linguistically responsive assessments, interventions, and resources for professionals and families of children with complex communication needs.
 Below is a small curated list of some of the resources that are available.
-For additional resources, check this Padlet.
+For additional resources, check this Multilingual AAC Toolkit and Padlet.

 • Communication Forms and Functions: The Communication Forms and Functions worksheet provides information about the range of communication modes and purposes used by a student/client